mschuchard/jenkins-devops-libs/docs/Terraform.md

   bin:       '/usr/bin/terraform', // optional path to terraform executable
   check:     false, // optional check files within config dir and return an error if any files are not formatted correctly (cannot be used with `write`)
   diff:      false, // optional present a diff if any files within config dir are not formatted correctly
-  dir:       '/path/to/working_config_dir', // path to working config dir
+  dir:       env.WORKSPACE, // optional path to working config dir
   recursive: false, // optional check subdirectories of config dir recursively
   write:     true // optional write changes directly to files that are not formatted directly (cannot be used with `check`) )